 Tooth extraction is an unpleasant thought for anyone, but it can be a stressful experience for those in Vancouver.
 The cost of tooth extractions can range from relatively inexpensive to very costly, depending on your situation.

 So, how much does a tooth extraction cost in Vancouver?
-Should you contact a dentist near me?
+Should you contact a dentist near you?
 Let’s dig into the details and find out!

 Cavities and Decay – The Usual Suspects